About

 Geoffrey Jackson Scott.
 Cofounder and Creative Director, Peoplmovr.
 Head of Immersive Development, Culture House Immersive.
 (Email; Bio)

 Herbert C. Seignoret.
-Colin Powell School, City College of New York, CUNY, & IESVH (Email)
+Academic Advisor, Colin Powell School, City College of New York, CUNY, & IESVH (Email)

 Amanda Sutphin.
 Director of Archaeology, NYC Archaeological Repository, a project of LPC.
 (Email)